kddubey/cappr/README.md

 <details>
 <summary>Use a model from the OpenAI API</summary>

-Specifically, this model must be compatible with the [/v1/completions](https://platform.openai.com/docs/models/model-endpoint-compatibility) endpoint ([excluding](https://cappr.readthedocs.io/en/latest/select_a_language_model.html#openai)
+This model must be compatible with the [/v1/completions](https://platform.openai.com/docs/models/model-endpoint-compatibility) endpoint ([excluding](https://cappr.readthedocs.io/en/latest/select_a_language_model.html#openai)